yuki-kimoto/gitprep/README.md

 <img src="gitprep_01.png" width="870" border="1">

+## GitPrep example

 At first, Let's try **[GitPrep example](https://perlcodesample.sakura.ne.jp/gitprep/gitprep.cgi/kimoto/gitprep)**.
 You will find GitPrep is real portable GitHub system.

+You can use all of repository, pull request, issue, wiki.

 ## Features